jerryjazzz/DeCOR/README.md

 # DeCOR
 Understanding Concepts via Deep Concept-Oriented Recognition

+**UPDATE**: This is deprecated.
+This is was something I was playing around with before the concept of word2vec or word embeddings came forth.
+So if trying to replicate, I suggest using those as the base instead.

 # TL;DR:

       • An algorithm based on memory based relational neural network that has the ability to learn any simple